silvenlily/ps2PlayerManager/README.md

 Features:
 automaticly detects when a discord users nickname doesn't match with a ingame name in the outfit and applies a role as specified in the config. (*ING Doesn't Match* for example)
-automaticly detects when a discord users roles dont mach with their ps2 rank and applies a role as specified in the config. (*rank update* for example)
+automaticly detects when a discord users roles dont match with their ps2 rank and applies a role as specified in the config. (*rank update* for example)

 original repo: https://github.com/silvenlily/ps2PlayerManager